Milch Trial

 The judges in his case, heard before Military Tribunal II, were Robert M. Toms (presiding judge) from Detroit, Michigan, Fitzroy Donald Phillips from North Carolina, Michael A. Musmanno from Pittsburgh, Pennsylvania, and John J. Speight from Alabama (as an alternate judge).
 The Chief of Counsel for the Prosecution was Telford Taylor, and the Chief Trial Counsel was Clark Denney.
 The assistant counsel for the prosecution included James S. Conway, Dorothy M. Hunt, Henry T. King, Jr., Raymond J. McMahon, Jr., and Maurice C. Myers.
 The defense counsels were Friedrich Bergold and Werner Milch (the brother of the defendant).

-Milch pleaded "not guilty" on all charges on December 20, 1946.
-The trial lasted from January 2, 1947 until April 17, 1947.
-The tribunal found Milch guilty on counts 1 and 3, but acquitted him on count 2 of the indictment.
-On April 17, 1947, Milch was sentenced to life imprisonment at Rebdorf Prison, near Munich.
-The sentence was commuted by John J. McCloy, High Commissioner of Germany, to 15 years of imprisonment in 1951.
+The trial lasted from January 2 to April 17, 1947.

+Generalfeldmarschall Milch was found guilty on counts 1 and 3, but acquitted him on count 2 of the indictment, being sentenced to life imprisonment at Rebdorf Prison near Munich.
+The sentence was commuted by John J. McCloy, U.S. High Commissioner of Germany, to 15 years of imprisonment in 1951.
+During his incarceration, Milch filed an application for leave to file a petition for a writ of habeas corpus before the Supreme Court of the United States.
+The Court denied leave on jurisdictional grounds by a vote of 4-4, with four justices (Black, Douglas, Murphy, and Rutledge) voting for a full hearing on the issue of jurisdiction, and Justice Robert H. Jackson, who was the lead prosecutor during the Nuremberg war crimes trials, recusing himself.
 Milch was paroled in June 1954.

-During his incarceration, Milch filed an application for leave to file a petition for a writ of habeas corpus before the United States Supreme Court.
-The Court denied leave on jurisdictional grounds by a vote of 4-4, with four justices (Black, Douglas, Murphy, and Rutledge) voting for a full hearing on the issue of jurisdiction, and Justice Robert H. Jackson, who was the lead prosecutor during the Nuremberg war crimes trials, recusing himself.